Relieving Worry and Frustration During a Pandemic

 Fear, when short-lived in an immediate situation of danger, is necessary and useful.
 It informs us that we need to enact our coping mechanisms to address the danger.
 It can even be considered a gift, as the world-renowned personal protection specialist, Gavin de Becker, highlighted in the title of his best-selling book, The Gift of Fear.

 We do all this to survive the moment, but we do so with the momentary sacrifice of fine motor skills (it is difficult to dial 911 when in the moment of panic) and cognitive flexibility (our brains are not getting the blood oxygen necessary for studied, rational thought).
-However, once the danger has passed, the blood flow returns to normal and we reengage our normal lives.
-Image the herd of antelope chased by the cheetah.
+However, once the danger has passed, the blood flow returns to normal and we reengage our usual lives.
+Imagine the herd of antelope chased by the cheetah.
 In coordinated panic the antelope focus on running.
 They do not stop to eat, drink, or rethink their strategy.
 They just run until the cheetah either gives up or takes down one of the herd.
 The instant that happens, the remainder of the herd stops and returns to normal grazing.
 It is the same with us in many ways.
 This is the enacting of normal, healthy fear.

 The situation is quite different for unhealthy fears, which we know as phobias, anxiety, and trauma.
 For example, trauma is induced when we are placed in out-of-the ordinary, life-threatening situations from which there is no escape and where we have no control.
 Trauma is the enactment of the freeze response when the freeze does not end.
 When an opossum “plays possum” it does so to make the predator think it is dead.
 Once the predator leaves, the opossum will jump up and run.
 The freeze is only there until we can either flee or fight.
-In trauma reactions we never experience the chance to leave the freeze.
-Psychotherapy for trauma is centered upon the undoing of the freeze response.
+In trauma reactions we never experience the option to leave the freeze.
+Psychotherapy for trauma is centered upon the undoing of this freeze response.

 Another unhealthy fear response is anxiety.
 Anxiety is the fear of what might be, rather than the fear of what is happening in the moment.
 When we experience anxiety, it is constantly with us because it is never quite real; it is always being anticipated, and as such is never ending.
 Anxiety and trauma are fears that never seem to resolve.
 So, the body and mind are overwhelmed in a constant state of danger.
 The antelope never stop running.
 Exhaustion, irrational thinking, and lowered immune systems are merely a few of the detrimental aspects of such anxiety.